epfl-ada/ada-2023-project-adhd2023/README.md

 The movies metadata helped us draw several helpful conclusions about how to increase the IMDb rating of movies:

-**•Language Factor**
+**-Language Factor**

-When analysing for the factor of languages present in a film, we compared the rating means, accounting for a 95% confidence interval.
+When analysing the factor of languages present in a film, we compared the rating means, accounting for a 95% confidence interval.
 Further we ran a Mann-Whitney-U test on the movies associated to popular languages and analysed the p-values observed.

-•**Era Factor**
+**-Era Factor**

+When analysing the year of release effect on rating we used t-test alongside some historical fact about movies to draw a conclusion on how this factor affect IMDb rating.

-•**Number Of Votes Factor**
+**-Number Of Votes Factor**

+We used linear regression to see how the rating changes with the number of votes.

-•**Production Country Factor**
+**-Production Country Factor**

-•**Movie Runtime Factor**
+**-Movie Runtime Factor**

 ### Step 3: Analysing Plot Factors